WayneCrump/BCS-theory-critical-current-fit/README.md

 Raw data: Format must be .csv with two columns the first is temperature in Kelvin and the second is Self-field critical current density in A/m^2.

 Import the raw data into the program.
 Use the buttons to choose the geometry and type of fit.
 Input the sample dimensions and Ginzburg -Landau ratio.

-The parameters of the fit are the critical temperature (Tc), the zero temperature energy gap (Delta0), the jump in specific heat at Tc (dC/C), and the zero temperature penetration depth (lambda0).
-You can manually change these parameters yourself or the program will try to fit them using a least squares approach.